r-lib/testthat/revdep/problems.md

 ## Newly broken

+*   checking whether package ‘SDraw’ can be installed ...
+ERROR
+    ```
+    Installation failed.
+    See ‘/tmp/workdir/SDraw/new/SDraw.Rcheck/00install.out’ for details.
+    ```

+## Newly fixed

 *   checking tests ...
 ERROR
     ```
       Running ‘testthat.R’
     Running the tests in ‘tests/testthat.R’ failed.
     Last 13 lines of output:
-        error: cannot popen '/usr/bin/which 'uname' 2>/dev/null', probable reason 'Cannot allocate memory'
-       running command 'uname -a' had status 139
-       internal error -3 in R_decompress1
-      2: package ‘utils’ in options("defaultPackages") was not found
-      3: package ‘grDevices’ in options("defaultPackages") was not found
+      3: package ‘methods’ in options("defaultPackages") was not found
+      Error: package or namespace load failed for ‘methods’:
+       .onLoad failed in loadNamespace() for 'methods', details:
+        call: getGeneric("$")
+        error: lazy-load database '/opt/R/4.0.3/lib/R/library/methods/R/methods.rdb' is corrupt
+      During startup - Warning messages:
-      4: package ‘graphics’ in options("defaultPackages") was not found
+      1: package "methods" in options("defaultPackages") was not found
-      4: 5: In get(Info[i, 1], envir = env) :In get(Info[i, 1], envir = env) : internal error -3 in R_decompress1
+      2: In getGeneric("$") : internal error -3 in R_decompress1
-      5: package ‘graphics’ in options("defaultPackages") was not found
-       internal error -3 in R_decompress1
-      6: package ‘stats’ in options("defaultPackages") was not found
+      3: package ‘methods’ in options("defaultPackages") was not found
+      Error: .onLoad failed in loadNamespace() for 'methods', details:
+        call: getGeneric("$")
+        error: lazy-load database '/opt/R/4.0.3/lib/R/library/methods/R/methods.rdb' is corrupt
+      In addition: Warning message:
-      6: In get(Info[i, 1], envir = env) : internal error -3 in R_decompress1
+      In getGeneric("$") : internal error -3 in R_decompress1
-      7: package ‘stats’ in options("defaultPackages") was not found
-      Error: package or namespace load failed for ‘graphics’ in get(Info[i, 1], envir = env):
-       lazy-load database '/opt/R/4.0.3/lib/R/library/grDevices/R/grDevices.rdb' is corrupt
-      Killed
+      Execution halted
     ```

-## In both

 *   checking dependencies in R code ...
 NOTE
     ```